gazoodle/geckolib/README.md

  - Handle multi/variable speed pumps
  - Async APIs
  - Turn on/off log file in GeckoShell
+ - Make GeckoGetStatus handle missing and out-of-sequence as this is a major cause of delays during spa connection
+ - Write simulator module and use that to investigate comms from the app for features that I don't have

 ## Done/Fixed in 0.3.11
  - Ping frequency set to 45 seconds